G. S. Sareen: Timberland Tires

 Introduced in November, 2014, Timberland Tires were born out of an idea between Sareen and global lifestyle brand Timberland.
 The tires feature a rubber formulation that is appropriate for the recycling of the tires at the end of their useful life into outsoles for Timberland shoes.

 Timberland Tires received recognition from some of the most influential organizations in the world for collaboration, innovation and sustainability.
 In May 2016, Timberland Tires won the WGSN Futures award in the category of Sustainable Design.
 Timberland Tires were also finalists of the 2016 Guardian Awards and also shortlisted as one of the finalists for the Institute for Scrap Recycling Industries (ISRI) 2016 Design for Recycling Award.

 Partnership with The Breast Cancer Research Foundation

-Sareen is also an ambassador to The Breast Cancer Research Foundation, based in New York since 2011.
+Sareen is also a supporter of the The Breast Cancer Research Foundation, based in New York since 2011.
 In 2012, he launched a pink side wall tire designed specifically to support the campaign.

 The pink side wall highlights the pink color of the fight again breast cancer.
 So far the company has donated over US$1.4 million, funding 28,000 hours of research to the cause.